SEEKCommons/seekcommons-org-website/core-team.md

 					<h3>Rebecca Hardin</h3>
 				</header>
 				<p>
                 Trained as an environmental anthropologist, Hardin works at the intersection of Environmental and Digital Justice, leading an open source, open access learning environment named Gala.
-Her digital and environmental justice work engages in knowledge partnerships and collaborative research in South Africa, France, Ethiopia, Kenya, Gabon, the U.S., and Canada.
+Her digital and environmental work engages in knowledge partnerships and collaborative research in South Africa, France, Ethiopia, Kenya, Gabon, the U.S. and Canada.
 Hardin works in teams of researchers from engineering to ecology and epidemiology, making innovations more inclusive, communications more effective, and education more collaborative.
-Hardin serves as Co-PI of the SEEKCommons project, where she is responsible for integrating the Gala platform with the SEEKCommons Resource Hub to enable more FAIR and CAREful knowledge practices, most importantly supporting non-academic knowledge bearers' priorities and perspectives in addressing health, climate, food, energy and water challenges.
+Hardin serves as Co-PI of the SEEKCommons project, where she is responsible for integrating the Gala platform with the SEEKCommons Resource Hub to enable more FAIR and CAREful knowledge practices, supporting non-academic knowledge bearers' priorities and perspectives in addressing health, climate, food, energy and water challenges.
                 </p>
 				<ul class="actions">
-					<li><a href="seas.umich.edu/research/faculty/rebecca-d-hardin" class="button">More info</a></li>
+					<li><a href="https://seas.umich.edu/research/faculty/rebecca-d-hardin" class="button">More info</a></li>
 				</ul>
 			</div>
 		</div>